LASER DENTISTRY IN CHICAGO

 Patients with cavities

 Prior to laser dentistry, a drill would be required to prepare the tooth for a filling.
-For many even the sound of dental drill can be uncomfortable.
+For many even the sound of a dental drill can be uncomfortable.
 Good news is that lasers can now completely eliminate the need for drilling and anesthesia.

-Another upside of using lasers for removing dental cavities is safety and precision.
+Another upside of using laser dentistry for removing dental cavities is safety and precision.
 Traditional dental drills remove large amounts of tissue, and the constant spinning of a drill bur can cause cracks in the tooth enamel if done incorrectly.
 Using Fotona Lightwalker laser, out dental team can revoke very precise amounts of tooth, without damaging or cracking the healthy part of the tooth.

 Patients who are considering dental implants